 Blockchain-based supplier digital passport

 This blockchain-based supplier digital passport comes with an ecosystem of verifiers/auditors and certificate issues such as Dunn & Bradstreet, Rapid Ratings, Ecovadis, and others.
-It is agnostic of buyers and business networks such as Ariba, SCBN, Ecostar, and Coupa.
-As the supplier base grows, development of AI-based solutions is planned to monitor the external publicly available information on a supplier to provide valuable insights to buyers to ease the burden on monitoring with respect to supplier risks and compliance issues.
+It is agnostic of buyers and business networks such as Ariba, IBM Sterling Supply Chain Business Network, Ecostar, and Coupa.
+As the supplier base grows, development of AI-based solutions are planned to monitor the external publicly available information on a supplier to provide valuable insights to buyers to ease the burden on monitoring with respect to supplier risks and compliance issues.
 In short, this would also help buyers to reduce onboarding time, reduce risks, save cost and most importantly create trust in the value chain.

 IBM in collaboration with its development partner Chainyard, has launched the first ever blockchain-enabled supplier management solution called Trust Your Supplier.
 This solution comes an ecosystem of all the constituents listed above including a market place where value added third party complimentary solutions are offered.
 This solution is focused on easing challenges associated with supplier onboarding and ongoing monitoring to ensure that risks and compliance issues are addressed.